Macrolide

-The Macrolides are a class of natural products that consist of a large macrocyclic lactone ring to which one or more deoxy sugars, usually cladinose and desosamine, may be attached.
-The lactone rings are usually 14-, 15-, or 16-membered.
+Macrolides are a class of mostly natural products with a large macrocyclic lactone ring to which one or more deoxy sugars, usually cladinose and desosamine, may be attached.
 Macrolides belong to the polyketide class of natural products.
 Some macrolides have antibiotic or antifungal activity and are used as pharmaceutical drugs.
-Rapamycin is also a macrolide and was originally developed as an antifungal, but is now used as an immunosuppressant drug and is being investigated as a potential longevity therapeutic.
+Rapamycin is also a macrolide and was originally developed as an antifungal, but has since been used as an immunosuppressant drug and is being investigated as a potential longevity therapeutic.

-Macrolides are bacteriostatic in that they suppress or inhibit bacterial growth rather than killing bacteria completely.
+Macrolides are a diverse group with many members of very different properties: